alexworden/lead-time-for-changes/README.md

 A tool to analyze lead time for changes in Git repositories by examining pull requests and their time to release.

+## Requirements

+- Java 17 or higher
+- Maven 3.6 or higher
+- Git

 ## Features

 - Analyze lead time for changes between any two Git releases/tags